Tag Archives: Sam Spruell

 Snow White And The Huntsman (2012)

-From the beautifully paced editing, and perfect choice of music, to the narrative concept, dialogue and visuals/special effects; the Snow White And The Huntsman (2012) trailer provides just enough detail to make you aware that this is a wonderfully different retelling.
+From the beautifully paced editing and perfect choice of music, to the narrative concept, dialogue and visuals/special effects, the Snow White And The Huntsman (2012) trailer provides just enough detail to make you aware that this is a wonderfully different retelling.

 This tantalisingly dark 1-minute 54-second trailer arrests the senses and refuses to let go until the very last second.
 What a wonderful marriage of audio-visual delight delivered to perfection.

 For many, Kristen Stuart is the big draw, which is unsurprising due to the success of The Twilight Saga.
-For me though, without question, it’s Theron.
+For me, though, without question, it’s Theron.

-The tone and delivery of Theron’s performance is such a thrill to behold, that to date, I’ve watched the trailer countless times.
+The tone and delivery of Theron’s performance is such a thrill to behold that to date, I’ve watched the trailer countless times.

 The Snow White & The Huntsman trailer has a place in a compilation of my favourite film trailers of 2012.
-It also makes it on my list of favourite Charlize Theron performances; Monster (2003) being one other.
+It also makes it on my list of favourite Charlize Theron performances; Monster (2003) is one other.

 G